Bipartisan US bill would end Section 230 immunity for generative AI

-Two U.S. senators introduced legislation on Wednesday that would allow social media companies to be sued for spreading harmful material created with artificial intelligence.
+Two US senators introduced legislation on Wednesday (Jun 14) that would allow social media companies to be sued for spreading harmful material created with artificial intelligence.

 The law would open the door for lawsuits to proceed against social media companies for claims based on emerging generative AI technology, including fabricated but strikingly realistic "deepfake" photos and videos of real people.